mooncityorg/pumpfun-bundler/README.md

 Support in running the tool is included in the price.

 Watch out for other scammers on GitHub - they either sell my outdated program which has been closed or simply selling blank files.

-Specifically Bigmovers - he is stealing my code and reselling broken code.
-BE AWARE!!!

 **Other tools**